emb-riscv/specs-markdown/memory-map.md

 - `hcb.hartid`: the current hart ID (32-bits)

+Other RISC-V registers from RISC-V Volume II, but not actively used:

+- mstatus
+- mie
+- mtvec
+- mscratch
+- mepc
+- mcause
+- mtval
+- mip

 ### RISC-V microcontroller specific registers

 - `hcb.interrupts[]`: array of words with status for each interrupt (32-bits)